 To insure prompt starting and even running, the fuel system must be primed if air has entered the fuel system.
-Priming can be performed by using the priming pump on the fuel filter or by connecting a manual or electric priming pump to the fuel filter housing.
-Authorized Detroit Diesel service outlets are properly equipped and have the trained technicians to perform this service.
+Priming is done by connecting a manual or electric priming pump to the secondary fuel filter adaptor.

+Authorized Detroit Diesel service outlets are properly equipped and have the trained technicians to perform this service

 Priming is not normally required if the filter elements are filled with clean fuel when installed and the lines are not drained of fuel.
-If priming is required refer to section Priming the Fuel System